getmehub/final-project-getmehub/README.md

 	3. Are there any issues that I am stuck on and need help.

 ##App requirements(listed formally):
-login page
+login page,
-3 API
+3 API,
-gesture detection
+gesture detection,
-Xkcd
+Xkcd,
-share humor
+share humor,
 voice over

 ##App Use cases